 - If group members do not answer when our operator calls to connect them to a session, we call them again 5 minutes later.
 If they are still not available we leave a message.
 If we are concerned – for example, if we think someone may have had a fall – we take further action, such as contacting any agency that referred them to us.

-- All Talking Communities members are advised not to share personal information with their group.
-With long standing groups, where everyone gives written consent and we feel it is safe, contact details can be shared allowing people to communicate outside of their Talking Community.
+- All Telephone Group members are advised not to share personal information with their group.
+With long standing groups, where everyone gives written consent and we feel it is safe, contact details can be shared allowing people to communicate outside of their Telephone Group.